leann-e/be-nc-news-proj/README.md

 ## Versions

-This project was completed using `Node.js v18.3.0` and `Postgres v14.5`.
+This project was completed using Node.js v18.3.0 and Postgres v14.5.